arthurazs/dotapatch/README.md

     INFO HTML saved at /home/arthurazs/706f.html
     INFO 7.06f conversion went smoothly.

 - `--template` indicates which template is going to be used to parse the changelog.
 The `default` template generates a standalone HTML that uses [dota2] css files.
 - `--debug` and `--quiet` increase and decrease **dotapatch**'s verbosity, respectively.
 - `--save-log` saves a log with maximum verbosity output.
+- `--update-data` requires internet connection.
+It will ensure that the HeropediaData gets up-to-date.

 ## Using dotapatch